gperler/diavazo/README.md

 and a combination of both.
 The example will find all <code>&lt;p&gt;</code> elements, all elements with a the class <code>spanClass</code> as well as all <code>&lt;b class="bClass"&gt;</code>.

 The result of these searches are an array of <code>HTMLElement</code> objects.
-These again allow to query with the difference that searches are only applied the their descendant elements.
+These again allow to query, with the difference that searches are only applied to the their direct descendants.

 # Installation